rosenfeld/jquery-layout-rails/README.md

 If you have multiple requires in your application, you shouldn't include jquery in more than one of them or it will be included more than once.
 This means it will remove all prior registered plugins on each inclusion.
-So, if that is your case you should include `jquery/layout` instead of `jquery-layou` for better control over jQuery inclusion.
+So, if that is your case you should include `jquery/layout` instead of `jquery-layout` for better control over jQuery inclusion.